hubrixco/Hurima/README.md

  ## Hey, why is there no source code here?

 31 Oct 2017 update: **Hurima 1.0 is in development now.** Our initial release will be followed by a **closed Beta test** (limited to 100 users).
 You can sign up for the Beta here: https://www.hubrix.co/hurima-beta-signup/

+27 Nov 2017 update: **We have 64 open slots remaining for the Hurima Beta.** We're presently aiming for a start date of 03 April, 2018 for the Beta but that may change depending on development progress.
+Please visit our Web site (link above) to sign up.

  Hurima _will_ be an open source project, but our policy is to only post working, tested code on GitHub.
 Thanks for understanding.